 Faculty of Law

-A recipient of a Killam Annual Professorship in 2012 and the Martha Cook Piper Research Prize in 2007, and a W.M.
-Tapp Studentship in Law for her studies at Cambridge, Professor Harrington combines an academic career with practical application.
-From 2006-2008, she served as the Scholar-in-Residence with the Legal Affairs Bureau of Canada’s then Department of Foreign Affairs and International Trade (now the Department of Foreign Affairs, Trade and Development).
-Experienced in the negotiation of new international texts, she has represented Canada at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court.
-She has also been involved in cases before the UN Human Rights Committee and the Inter-American Commission on Human Rights.
+A recipient of a Killam Annual Professorship in 2012, the Martha Cook Piper Research Prize in 2007, and a W.M.
+Tapp Studentship in Law for her studies at Cambridge, Professor Harrington was also selected to serve as the academic in residence with the Legal Affairs Bureau of Canada’s foreign ministry, spending two years with what is now the Department of Foreign Affairs, Trade and Development.
+She has twice been a member of the Canadian delegation to the United Nations General Assembly, and she has represented Canada in the negotiation of new legal instruments at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court.

 For a complete CV, including a listing of publications, please click here